-26. Opening tenders
+24. Opening tenders

-- 26.1 All tenders undertaken must be conducted through the Council's mandated etendering portal except as permitted in these Standing Orders or with the prior written approval of the Head of Finance & Procurement and Legal Services. - 26.2 Officers must not permit the receipt of tenders outside the Council's mandated e- tendering portal unless agreed by Procurement and Legal Services.
-Tenders must still be received by electronic means (e.g. email), and the Officer must ensure that all the tenders received are opened after the deadline for submission has passed. - 26.3 For tenders above the FTS threshold, a Legal Services representative must be present at the opening of the tenders alongside a senior member of Procurement.
-For below threshold tenders, a senior member of Procurement is permitted to open the tenders received.
+- 24.1 All tenders undertaken must be conducted through the Council's mandated etendering portal except as permitted in these Standing Orders or with the prior written approval of the Head of Finance & Procurement and Legal Services. - 24.2 Where the Officer permits the receipt of tenders outside of the Council's mandated e- tendering portal, the Officer must ensure that all the tenders received are opened: - 24.2.1 after the deadline for receipt of tenders has expired; and - 24.2.2 at the same time by two members of staff: one from the directorate seeking the tenders and one on behalf of Legal Services; - 24.2.3 after they are opened, the tenders must be listed in the tender register and the list must be signed by both persons who witnessed the opening of the tenders.

-27. Contract award
+25. Contract award

-- 27.1 All contracts shall be awarded in accordance with the criteria set out in the Procurement Documents. - 27.2 For contracts with a value at or above the FTS Thresholds, the Officer shall adhere to the contract award procedures set out in the PCR 2015 and observe a standstill period before entering into the contract.
-The standstill period will normally end at midnight at the end of the tenth day after the date the Council sends notice to the tenderers, electronically, that it has made an award decision (see Guide to Standing Orders).
+- 25.1 All contracts shall be awarded in accordance with the criteria set out in the Procurement Documents. - 25.2 For contracts with a value at or above the EU Thresholds, the Officer shall adhere to the contract award procedures set out in the PCR 2015 and observe a standstill period before entering into the contract.
+The standstill period will normally end at midnight at the end of the tenth day after the date the Council sends notice to the tenderers, electronically or by fax, that it has made an award decision (see Guide to Standing Orders).

-28. Correction of errors and late tenders
+26. Correction of errors and late tenders

-- 28.1 All tenders must comply with the conditions set out in the Procurement Documents.
-Tenderers should be advised that any failure to adhere to the specific rules applicable to the tender in question could result in their tender being rejected. - 28.2 The Officer may reserve the right in the Procurement Documents to accept late submissions or documents forming part of the tender at the Council's discretion, for example, where: - 28.2.1 the delay was caused by a mistake or failure of the Council; or - 28.2.2 the submission in question is affected by external factors which could not have been foreseen or avoided.

-- 28.3 The Council's Tender Response Policy should be adhered to for the avoidance of doubt in these circumstances. - 28.4 In all cases, the Officer shall adhere to the rules established in the Procurement Documents and document any decision to permit a late or corrected tender.
-Officers should seek advice from Procurement and Legal Services in respect of this Clause 28.
+- 26.1 All tenders must comply with the conditions set out in the Procurement Documents.
+Tenderers should be advised that any failure to adhere to the specific rules applicable to the tender in question could result in their tender being rejected. - 26.2 The Officer may reserve the right in the Procurement Documents to accept late submissions or documents forming part of the tender at the Council's discretion, for example, where: - 26.2.1 the delay was caused by a mistake or failure of the Council; or - 26.2.2 the submission in question is affected by external factors which could not have been foreseen or avoided. - 26.3 The Tender Response Policy of Tunbridge Wells Borough Council should be adhered to for the avoidance of doubt in these circumstances. - 26.4 In all cases, the Council shall adhere to the rules it established in the Procurement Documents and document any decision to permit a late or corrected tender. - 26.5 The following authorisation must be obtained before a Officer can accept a late or corrected tender from Procurement and Legal.

-29. Clarifications raised by suppliers
+27. Clarifications raised by suppliers

-- 29.1 The Officer shall maintain a Clarification Log containing a list of questions raised by suppliers during the course of a procurement process, with the Council's responses, to which all Candidates or Tenderers shall have unrestricted access.
-Where Procurement and Legal Services are involved with the conduct of a particular procurement process, they may maintain the Clarification Log and will notify the Officer of that approach. - 29.2 Where a clarification raises an issue which leads to the amendment of one of the Procurement Documents, the Council shall consider whether the deadline for submission of responses should be extended, or the procurement process otherwise revised to ensure equal treatment of suppliers, and take action accordingly.
+- 27.1 The Officer shall maintain a Clarification Log containing a list of questions raised by suppliers during the course of a procurement process, with the Council's responses, to which all Candidates or Tenderers shall have unrestricted access.
+Where Procurement and Legal Services is involved with the conduct of a particular procurement process, it may maintain the Clarification Log itself and will notify the Officer of that approach. - 27.2 Where a clarification raises an issue which leads to the amendment of one of the Procurement Documents, the Council shall consider whether the deadline for submission of responses should be extended, or the procurement process otherwise revised to ensure equal treatment of suppliers, and take action accordingly.

-30. Evaluation
+28. Evaluation